 A look at the Rolex Submariner 16610LV

 Watch & Bullion30 September 2019 | 3 min read

 The Rolex Submariner is in my eyes not only the most famous watch in the world, but also the single most successful piece ever created.
 Over half a century old it has not lost an ounce of its relevance, becoming a real horological heavyweight through immortalising itself on the wrists of such a diverse group including the likes of James Bond, Fidel Castro, and Steve McQueen.
-In 2003 the Submariner had its 50th birthday and in true Rolex tradition, they acknowledged it with a touch of green.
-Just how much of an ironically perfect anniversary edition this would be though is something that I don’t think even Rolex was aware of.
+In this article, we celebrate the iconic model and take a look at the 50th anniversary Rolex Submariner 16610LV.

 All that was different about this model was a change in the colour of the bezel and the use of the Maxi dial which utilizes larger hour markers and minute markers.
 What made matters even worse was that the case was not specifically engraved for the LV model, meaning that technically you could change the bezel and dial and no one would notice the difference.

 Put these two green submariners next to one another and the LV offers so much more of what made Rolex great back in the day.
-With the sleek dimensions of 40mm in diameter and 13mm in thickness as well as the thin lugs and stamped bracelet, this watch wears so much lighter and unobtrusive than the supercase models produced from 2010 on.
+With the sleek dimensions of 40mm in diameter and 13mm in thickness as well as the thin lugs and stamped bracelet, this watch wears so much lighter and unobtrusive than the super case models produced from 2010 on.